 Software testing industry experts such as Gartner and Forrester recommend that testers start shifting more of their testing efforts to the API level—with the ultimate goal of achieving 80% of functional test automation at the API level.
 API testing is considered a better fit for Continuous Testing, Agile, and DevOps for a number of reasons.

-- Since APIs (the “transaction layer”) are considered the most stable interface to the system under test, API tests are less brittle and easier to maintain than traditional UI tests.
+- API tests are less brittle and easier to maintain than traditional UI tests.

 - API tests can be implemented and executed earlier in each sprint than UI tests.